AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 ---
 # DITA map report from the Map Console {#id231HF0Z0NXA}

-Adobe Experience Manager Guides comes with a feature in the Map Console that enables you to check the overall integrity of your references and generate reports for them.
+Adobe Experience Manager Guides comes with a feature in the Map console that enables you to check the overall integrity of your map and generate reports for it.

 You can view the topic list, manage the metadata of all references, view the multimedia list and fix all the broken links for the current map from the **Reports** tab in the Map Console which you can access as follows: